 Table of contents

 - Election in the New Testament

 - Which Comes First?
 Election?
 Or Inclusion in Christ?

 Election in the Old Testament

 It is likely that you will not find the word ‘elect’ or ‘election’ in your translation of the Old Testament.
 Instead, the word that is most commonly used is ‘choose’ or ‘chosen’.
 The Hebrew word bāhar (to choose) is used nearly 170 times in the Old Testament.
-It is used often of the activity of a person, as in Lot ‘choosing’ the plain country around Sodom (Gen. 13:11), or Moses choosing some to help lead Israel (Ex.
+It is often used for the activity of a person, as in Lot ‘choosing’ the plain country around Sodom (Gen. 13:11), or Moses choosing some men to help him lead Israel (Ex.
 18:25).

-But about half the time it is used in regard to God choosing, either a person, a people, or a place.
+But about half the time, it is used in regard to God’s choosing, either a person, a people, or a place.
 The following list will illustrate some examples of his choosing.